aboul3la/Sublist3r/README.md

 ``python turbolist3r.py -d example.com -a --inputfile subdomains.txt``

-* Using -r to populate DNS resolvers from a file:
+* Using -r to populate DNS resolvers from a file (resolvers used with -a analysis module):

 ``python turbolist3r.py -d example.com -a --inputfile subdomains.txt -r dns_servers.txt``